 Prepare the Edges of the Backing Paper for Your Tissue

 The backing paper for your tissue will be trimmed to cut your tissue free after printing.
 For this reason, run as narrow a line of glue as possible around all four edges of your backing paper, using a fresh glue stick.
 Leave it to dry slightly before you attempt to position your tissue on the backing paper.
 Make sure there are no blobs of glue, and that the glue is only a light, even coat along all paper edges on one side of a piece of printer paper.Continue to 4 of 6 below.

 04 of 06

 Smoothly Apply the Tissue to the Backing Paper

 With your glue slightly dried, position a factory corner or edge of your tissue paper along the edge of your glued backing paper so the factory cut edges of the tissue and the glued printer paper backing line up.
-I prefer printing on the 'shiny' side of tissue paper but try both sides to see which works best with your printer.
+We prefer printing on the 'shiny' side of tissue paper but try both sides to see which works best with your printer.

 Gently roll the tissue paper onto the backing paper, using a brayer, acrylic roller, or glass jar, rolling as you fit the paper, so the tissue paper lays down flat onto the backing paper, especially at the glued edges.
 If your tissue paper blisters, or creases, gently pull it back off the backing paper and try again.
 I find it relatively easy to do this with a large sheet of tissue paper on my kitchen table, but if you have limited space, cut a piece of tissue paper slightly larger than your backing paper and work with that reduced tissue paper section.